-I first tried Obatzda at the Hofbräuhaus in Munich, Germany.
-I was instantly hooked and ended up ordering it a few more times that week.
-Obatzda is a Bavarian cheese dip made from Camembert (sometimes Brie or Romadur) and butter.
-It is seasoned with paprika (hot or sweet), salt, pepper, and beer.
+Obatzda (Obatzder, Obazda) is a Bavarian cheese spread made from Camembert (sometimes paired with Brie or Romadur) and butter.
+It is seasoned with paprika (sweet, spicy, or a combination), salt, pepper, and beer.
 Other possible ingredients include onions, cumin, and caraway.
 For a creamier consistency, cream cheese or quark is often added.

 Obatzda was first served by Katharina Eisenreich at the Weihenstephan pub in Freising in the 1920s.
 It is now a popular appetizer in numerous Biergärten throughout Bavaria.